clugg/sm-json/README.md

 Renames an existing key in an object.
 Takes an optional third paramater `replace` (default `true`) which, when `false`, will prevent the rename if the to key already exists.

-This method maintains the element's metadata (e.g. whether or not it is hidden).
+This method maintains the existing element's metadata (e.g. whether or not it is hidden).

 ### Removing Elements
 `obj/arr.Remove(key/index)`